jlian/edgemasters.org/site/content/products/_index.md

     alt: Join a community of dedicated skiers
     image: img/group.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Big Ginger King
     quote: I've been a member of Edge Masters for a few months now, and I can honestly say that it's been one of the best decisions I've made as a skier.
 The level of edge maintenance that the group does is top-notch and it's made such a difference in my skiing experience.
 I'm also really enjoying being a part of the community and skiing with a group of like-minded individuals.
-  - author: Philipp Trommler
+  - author: Linda Lian
     quote: Since joining Edge Masters, I've seen a noticeable improvement in my skiing.
 The attention to detail and commitment to edge sharpness is impressive.
 Not only that, but the community aspect is fantastic.
 It's